kenlasko/k8s/manifests/database/mariadb-operator/README.md

 > [!WARNING]
-> **IN PROGRESS**
-> I'm still working out some issues with this before I replace my now-vile Bitnami MariaDB Galera implementation.
-Not complete yet.
+> I was trying this out to replace my now-vile [Bitnami](https://thenewstack.io/broadcom-ends-free-bitnami-images-forcing-users-to-find-alternatives/) MariaDB Galera implementation, but have since decided to move all database workloads to [CloudNative PostgreSQL](/manifests/database/postgresql).
+This part of the repo is kept around for historical purposes.

 # Introduction
 [MariaDB](https://mariadb.org/) is the database provider of choice for the cluster.
 It hosts databases for the following applications: